Spotsylvania County Public Schools

-In 2005, the school division had 3,144 full-time employees including 1,788 teachers with a student teacher ratio of 12.8 to 1.

-The quality of education in the district has been on the rise, and an annual review is conducted to ensure quality maintenance.
-Currently 25 of the district's 28 schools are fully accredited by state standards with the other three accredited with a warning.
-The district also benefits from the dedicated support of a nonprofit, tax-exempt foundation charged with raising money to strengthen the quality of instructional programs in the district.

 History

-In 1870, the public education system in Spotsylvania County was established with segregated one-room schools.
+In 1870 the public education system in Spotsylvania County was established with segregated one-room schools.
 These schools were gradually abandoned for larger buildings combining both elementary and high schools.
 The former Spotsylvania High School was a state-of-the-art building when constructed in 1939 for $158,000.
 During the twentieth century, the school system moved from scattered one-room schools for elementary education to consolidated schools for grades 1–12, to an integrated system in 1968.
-Until that time, most African-American children attended one-room schools until the John J. Wright Consolidated School opened in 1952.
+Until that time, most African American children attended one-room schools until the John J. Wright Consolidated School opened in 1952.
 Since 1968, the school system has evolved to the present system of separate elementary, middle, and high schools.

 Robert E. Lee High School became the first accredited high school in the County in 1920.
 It was built in 1914 at Spotsylvania Courthouse.
 The building was destroyed by fire in 1941.

+More recently, the district pushed their start dates to before Labor Day (2005), switched from 7 period day (50-minute class) schedule to an A Day/B Day block schedule with 90-minute class periods at the secondary level (2006), implemented the Parents Access for Students' Success (PASS) program (2008), and switched to a 10-point grading system.

-In Early 2021 Robert E. Lee Elementary changed its name to Spotsylvania Elementary.
+In early 2021, Robert E. Lee Elementary had its name changed to Spotsylvania Elementary.

-In November 2021 the school board decided that any book it deemed to have explicit sexuality be taken out of circulation from school libraries.
-However a lawyer for the board decided that this would be against the United States Constitution, and the board rescinded the plan.
+In November 2021, the school board decided that any book it deemed to have explicit sexuality be taken out of circulation from school libraries.
+However, a lawyer for the board decided that this would be against the United States Constitution, and the board rescinded the plan.

 Scott Baker, the superintendent, announced his resignation in 2021 and planned to leave his post at the termination of his existing contract.
 In January 2022, the composition of the school board changed due to an election, and the largest faction in members had conservative beliefs.
 The new board immediately fired Baker despite the fact he had already resigned.
 In September 2022 the board selected Mark Taylor as the new superintendent; Taylor had no prior experience in the educational sector.
-A group of parents, including conservative ones, criticized the move.
+A group of parents, criticized the move.

-On January 17, 2023, a fight at the high school received attention on social media with 8 students being arrested and one taken to hospital.
+On January 23, 2024, superintendent Mark Taylor was placed on administrative leave for unknown reasons.

 Governance

+Superintendent

+The superintendent of Spotsylvania County Public Schools is Dr. Clint Mitchell.
+Prior to his appointment in 2024, he served as superintendent of Colonial Beach Public Schools.
+He was also the 2024 Virginia Region III Superintendent of the Year and the 2021 Virginia Principal of the Year.

+School Board

 The school board has seven members elected to oversee the school administration.
 School board members are elected every four years.
 One school board member is elected from each magisterial district in the county.
 The elections are staggered and non-partisan.

 The following are the current school board members.